hbctraining/Intro-to-ChIPseq-flipped/lessons/10_automating_chipseq_workflow.md

 ### Preparing for future debugging

-In the script, it is a good idea to use `echo` for debugging. `echo` displays the string of characters specified within the quotations.
-When you strategically place `echo` commands indicating the stage of the analysis, in case of failure you can determine the last `echo` statement displayed to troubleshoot the script.
-For example, we could add the below `echo` command before we perform the FastQC analysis.
+It is a good idea to use the `echo` command for debugging. `echo` prints the string of characters specified within the quotations onto the Terminal.
+When you strategically place `echo` commands indicating the step of the analysis, you can determine where the script failed using the last `echo` statement displayed when you are troubleshooting.
+For example, we could add the below `echo` command with `$base` before we perform the FastQC analysis to indicate the step and the sample ID.

 ```
-echo "FastQC analysis ..."
+echo "FastQC analysis of $base"
 ```

 > You can also use `set -x`: